Who's who at Farm Cormwall.

 Trustee

-After leaving Seale Hayne Agricultural College in 1992 I have been involved in the family farm, managing a dairy herd of 280 cows and assisting my wife, Rachel, with bottling and retailing some of our milk.
+After leaving Seale Hayne Agricultural College in 1992, Chris became involved in the family farm, managing a dairy herd of 280 cows and assisting his wife, Rachel, with bottling and retailing some of their milk.

-I bring a wide experience of other organisations to the Trustees Board having been involved with many local organisations including Young Farmers where I became the South West Area Chairman.
-I was a governor at Nancledra Primary School later becoming Chairman and likewise Chair of Towednack Parish Council.
-I have been involved with Farm Cornwall for 20 years.
+Chris brings a wide range of experience from other organisations to the Trustees Board, having been involved with many local groups.
+These include Young Farmers, where he served as South West Area Chairman.
+He was also a governor at Nancledra Primary School, later becoming Chair, and served as Chair of Towednack Parish Council.

 Wendy Nicholas